 Applicants may apply to the MPH program with the following earned degrees from a regionally accredited college or university: Bachelor of Science, Bachelor of Arts, Bachelor of Science in Public Health, Bachelor of Social Work, Bachelor of Science in Nutrition.
 They may also apply with a Master of Science in Nursing, professional doctoral degree, or research doctoral degree.

-To be accepted for admission into the MPH program, an applicant must present the following:
+To be accepted for admission to the MPH Program, a candidate must:

-- Official transcript evidence of successful academic achievement in completing baccalaureate, master’s, and/or doctoral degrees, with a minimum scholastic GPA of 3.0 on a 4.0 scale.
-Students with an undergraduate or graduate GPA of less than 3.0 might be provisionally accepted and may take up to three courses.
-Students who are provisionally accepted must achieve a B or better in their first three MPH courses in order to be considered for formal acceptance.
+- Provide evidence of successful academic achievement in completing baccalaureate, master’s, and/or doctoral degrees, with a minimum scholastic GPA of 3.0 on a 4.0 scale.
+Students with an undergraduate or graduate GPA of less than 3.0 might be provisionally accepted and may take up to two courses.
+Students who are provisionally accepted must achieve a B or better in each of their first two MPH courses in order to be considered for formal acceptance.

 - Complete an introductory statistics course (including inferential and descriptive), earning a B or better.

-Important: Without exception, students may not begin practicum courses without submitting these documents:
+Important: Without exception, students may not begin practicum courses without submitting: